Complexity Level | Per-Page Price | Page Types | Characteristics | Audit Focus Areas |

 What’s especially nice to see is more and more clients are contacting us before they’ve been sued.
 For years, our clients overwhelmingly had already been sued when the ordered an audit.
 Now, it’s much more of a mix; Shopify store owners have been ravaged by lawsuits so word has spread amongst the community.

-If you need help with an audit, we’d love to help.
+If you need help with an audit, we’re ready to go.
 Just send us a message and we’ll be right back with you.